WCheng111/xinliugroup/content/publication/journal-article/index.md

 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

-Supplementary notes can be added here, including [code and math](https://wowchemy.com/docs/content/writing-markdown-latex/).
+Supplementary notes can be added here, including [supplementary](https://journals.aps.org/prb/supplemental/10.1103/PhysRevB.105.L180502/Supplementary_material.pdf).